dlebansais/Easly-Language/Doc/TranslatingQueries.md

 ### Final attachment

-For attachments, the situation is even more complexified by the fact that there can be only one, or several, variables attached together.
+For attachments, the situation is even more complexified by the fact that there can be just one, or instead several, variables attached together.

-When there is only one, the attachment instruction is translated to a switch instruction.
-The expression in the switch is then either the returned value, or one of the out parameters.
+When there is only one, the attachment instruction is translated to a `switch` instruction.
+The expression in the `switch` is then either the returned value, or one of the `out` parameters.

 ```csharp
 // When the attached value is the returned value.